On0n0k1/NCD.L1--Chess/README.md

 ## Recommendations (How I'm building this project)
 For testing the project, I usually create a subaccount, deploy to it, run my functions and then delete the subaccount.

 Call "near login" to enter your main account.
 Let's say I have a testnet account called "a-test-account.testnet".
 In that case, I call "near create-account rust-tests.a-test-account.testnet --masterAccount a-test-account.testnet --initialBalance 100" to create a subaccount with name rust-tests and a deposit of 100 NEAR.
-When I'm done using the deployed project, I would call "near delete rust-tests.a-test-account.testnet a-test-account.testnet", which means the subaccount gets deleted and all the remaining NEAR is transfered back to a-tests-account.testnet.
+When I'm done using the deployed project, I would call "near delete rust-tests.a-test-account.testnet a-test-account.testnet", which means the subaccount gets deleted and all the remaining NEAR is transferred back to a-tests-account.testnet.

 ## Compiling and deploying this chess game.